qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

 * [Tableau COVID-19 Data Hub](https://www.tableau.com/covid-19-coronavirus-data-resources): A free COVID-19 Data Resource page contains: reshaped acurate data sources from WHO, JHU and NextStrain; Featured Viz & Sample Dashboard by experts and organizations; Viz Responsibly Guidelines; forum for collaboration, sharing resources and feedbacks.

 * [WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports):Coronavirus Disease (COVID-2019) situation reports

+* [The World Bank](http://datatopics.worldbank.org/universal-health-coverage/covid19/): This site provides an array of real-time data, statistical indicators, and other types of data that are relevant to the coronavirus pandemic.
+These data are drawn from the World Bank’s data catalog and other authoritative sources.

 ### Provided by our Partners